96cbfd5a 8a8f 4e3d a6ef 827314f66391

 Breezy Point

-For the last hundred years this southeast corner has been known as Breezy Point.
-There has been some kind of stand, restaurant or tavern here since 1924,when FW Kingsley opened an ice cream stand for the summer.
-In the mid 1940s the restaurant shown here was built, and aptly named Breezy Point.
-It included a bar area, and also featured a band and a dance floor.
+In the Nineteen forties this bar and restaurant was built, and aptly named Breezy Point.
+It included a bar area and featured a band and a dance floor.
 It was there until 1953, and in later years went by several names, including Bishops, Erik’s, Bella Inn, and finally Taylor Street Cafe.
-Hackneys was on the other side of Old Rand, and kitty corner where Fritzl's is now, there used to be an Italian restuarant called A Little Touch of Italy.
+Hackneys was on the other side of Old Rand where Lifetime Fitness is now,and kitty corner from where you are now used to be an Italian restaurant called A Little Touch of Italy.
+Later it was Fritzel’s German restaurant.

 A Historical Walk Around the Lake